Mamre: Ramat el-Khalil today

 The Palestinian authorities have made the site accessible to visitors under the name Haram Ramat Al Khalil.

-Since, in Islam, the Kaaba in Mecca is sacred as the "house of Ibrahim/Abraham" (see Qur'an 2:125), his tradition of hospitality has also moved to that city, and under Muslim rule Mamre has lost its historical significance as an inter-religious place of worship and festivity.
 The site was excavated by 20th-century Christian and Jewish archaeologists, and a 2015 initiative by the Palestinian Ministry of Tourism, joined by the UN and youth belonging to all three communities in the area—Muslim, Jewish, and Christian—restored the site for visitors and built a new "meeting centre".
 However, as of 2019, the centre had not yet been opened and the site itself doesn't see much traffic.